AN INVITING DESTINATION FOR EVERYONE

 Community Events

 We want Wilton Park to be a positive resource for the community.
-We have successfully hosted Bark in the Park in partnership with the DSPCA for our four-legged friends and their owners and we also teamed up with local yoga studio, Reformation for some outdoor Saturday morning stretching.
-We are planning more events of this nature when the park reopens so follow us on Instagram to stay up to date.
+We have successfully hosted Bark in the Park in partnership with the DSPCA, for our four-legged friends and their owners and we also teamed up with local yoga studio, Reformation, for some outdoor Saturday morning stretching.
+We are planning more events of this nature now that the park has reopened, so follow us on Instagram to stay up to date.

 FOLLOW US ON INSTAGRAM